But can you actually reverse it, not just slow it down?

 You can undo some, but probably not all, of the damage.
 You’ll have to make big, lasting changes to your lifestyle.

 Dean Ornish, MD, founder and president of the Preventive Medicine Research Institute, has written six best-selling books, including Dr. Dean Ornish's Program for Reversing Heart Disease.

-In his book The Spectrum, Ornish describes patients waiting to undergo a heart transplant -- those with the worst possible damage -- who enrolled in his program while on the transplant list.
-Some of them, he says, improved so much that they no longer needed a transplant.
+In his book The Spectrum, Ornish describes patients waiting to undergo a heart transplant -- those with the worst possible damage -- who enrolled in his program while on a transplant list.
+Some of them, he says, improved so much, they no longer needed a transplant.

 “Our studies show that with significant lifestyle changes, blood flow to the heart and its ability to pump normally improve in less than a month, and the frequency of chest pains fell by 90% in that time,” Ornish says.

 “Within a year on our program, even severely blocked arteries in the heart became less blocked, and there was even more reversal after 5 years.
 That’s compared with ... other patients in our study, in which the heart just got worse and worse.”

 “Just making moderate changes in your diet may be enough to prevent heart disease, but it won’t be enough to reverse it,” Ornish says.

 He puts foods in five groups, ranging from healthiest to least healthy.
 To reverse heart disease, he says, means becoming a vegetarian.
 You'll fill your plate with fruits and vegetables, whole grains, legumes, soy products, nonfat dairy, and egg whites, and you'll avoid fats, refined sugar, and processed carbs.